PandABlocks/PandABlocks-rootfs/master/_sources/quickstart.rst.txt

 During startup the network will be configured as follows:

 * If ``ADDRESS`` and ``NETMASK`` are set then a static IP will be assigned, and the remaining keys should also be set.
+Additionally, ``NTP`` can be set to specify a list of NTP servers.

 * Otherwise DHCP will be attempted.
 If successful this will assign the IP address, gateway and DNS settings, and may assign hostname.
+If the DHCP server provides the NTP option, it will be used to set the NTP servers.
+This will take priority over the ``NTP`` parameter.

 * If DCHP fails then "ZeroConf" is attempted.
 If this also fails then PandA will not be reachable on the network.